metapsy-project/metapsyDocs/content/databases/panic-psyctr/_index.en.md

 #### General Description

 The `panic-psyctr` dataset is part of the meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) on psychotherapy for panic disorder.
 This MARD is part of the [Metapsy project](https://www.metapsy.org/).
-The dataset contains study information and effect size data of trials on psychotherapy for adult depression.
+The dataset contains study information and effect size data of trials on psychotherapy for panic disorder (with and without agoraphobia) in adults.

 This dataset includes psychotherapy vs. control (`psy vs ctr`) comparisons.
 Effect sizes are provided for outcomes at post-test.
 It includes one type of effect size calculation per study, giving priority to means and standard deviations at post-test, followed by change scores, binary outcomes, and other statistics.

 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).
 All included information has been independently extracted two researchers.
-Risk of bias ratings were conducted using the Cochrane Collaboration Risk of Bias Tool (Version 1).
+Risk of bias ratings were conducted using the Cochrane Collaboration Risk of Bias Tool (Version 2).

 <br>